MWRA online - home

 • Deer Island electricity has been purchased competitively since 2001.
 Energy market conditions are characterized by their volatility, and MWRA has sought to balance the ability to respond to changing conditions with maintaining a measure of budgetary predictability.

 • Two 600kW wind turbines (190 ft) were installed and commissioned on Deer Island in November 2009.
 The wind turbines generate over 2M kWh per year for an annual estimated savings of $200,000.
-Also qualified as a MA RPS Class I renewable generation facility.
 There are plans for future wind turbines on Deer Island as they individually get approved by FAA.

 • Electrical upgrades are ongoing at the two pump stations to replace the variable frequency drives that power the 18 motors (8 at 1,250 horsepower and 10 at 3,500 horsepower) with more energy efficient technology.
 Work at the South System Pump Station was completed in August 2007, and work is expected to begin at the North System Pump Station in FY12.

-• MWRA is modifying the steam co-generation system to optimize use of the digester gas by installing a back pressure turbine at the Thermal/Power Plant.
-The modifications are expected to significantly increase renewable energy production by 5M kWh per year with annual electricity net savings of approximately $500,000.
+• MWRA modified the steam co-generation system to optimize use of the digester gas by installing a back pressure turbine at the Thermal/Power Plant.
+The modifications are expected to increase renewable energy production by 5M kWh per year with annual electricity net savings of approximately $500,000.
 Testing completed and system currently on line.
-This will increase Deer Island’s self-generation to approximately 25% of its total electricity needs.

-• Deer Island recently completed three phases of a multi-phase lighting improvement program aimed at replacing existing lamps and ballasts with high performance fluorescent reduced wattage fixtures, integrated day lighting, occupancy controls, and replacement of “Exit” signs with LED technology.
-The next phase including lighting controls and outdoor lighting is expected to begin in FY12.
+• Deer Island is nearly complete with the first four phases of a multi-phase lighting improvement program aimed at replacing existing lamps, ballasts, and fixtures with high performance fluorescent or induction reduced wattage fixtures, integrated day lighting, occupancy controls, and replacement of “Exit” signs with LED technology.
+The next phase including lighting controls and outdoor lighting is expected to begin in 2012.

 Back to top